SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 -a---            9/8/2023 12:51 PM    171853217792 backup.vhdx
 ```

-This example exports the distribution named "Ubuntu" to a file named `D:\backup.vhdx` which is a
+This example exports the distribution named "Ubuntu" to a file named `D:\backup.vhdx`, which is a
 VHD, not a gzipped tarball.
 This requires the distribution to use WSL2.

 ### EXAMPLE 3